selin8803/Data-Science-in-Cybersecurity-Final-Project/README.md

 ```

 Open the notebook using **Jupyter Notebook** or **Google Colab**, then run all cells from top to bottom.
+Make sure that the dataset file (5.urldata.csv) is located in the same directory as the Jupyter Notebook before running the project.
 ---

 # Final Results